edterbak/NodeRed2/flow_usage.md

 <a id="quick_start"></a>
 ### Quick start
-Here is a quicklist for things to check or set.
+Here is a shortlist for things you need to do or check after first deployment.
 - Check heishamon config
 - Check Persistent storage
 - Check MQTT connection
-- Set TimeZone
+- Set time-zone

+Make sure you do them.

 ********